NetDocuments-Archive/rd-winrm-plugin/README.md

 ### PR and reporting
 PR is highly welcome, we using gitflow for our development process, so please, make them to develop branch.
 If you have some issue please describe steps to reproduce it

 ### License and Authors
-Copyright 2015 NetDocuments
+Copyright 2015 NetVoyage Corporation (NetDocuments)

 Author: [Volodymyr Babchynskyy](https://github.com/vvchik)